u-blox/ubxlib/port/platform/common/automation/SETUP_AGENT.md

 Open a command window, with Administrator privileges, `CD` to `C:\agent\ubxlib\port\platform\common\automation` and run `python u_settings.py`.
 This will spew out a load of warnings about things not existing and will create two settings files, `settings_v2.json` and `settings_v2_agent_specific.json`, in the directory`C:\Users\<your_username>\.ubx_automation`.
 Open `settings_v2_agent_specific.json` in a text editor; if you installed any of the applications above (ignoring ones that are "anywhere on the path") into a directory other than the default, find the original entry in the file and edit it to match the location you used.
 Then remove all of the `_FIX_ME` post-fixes in the file using search and replace and save the file.
 It is a good idea to make a backup of these files now, in case of accidents.

-# Attach Boards

-If you have chosen instances for which hardware is required you should now attach that hardware to the agent and check that it is working as expected.

-TODO: add detail here.

 # Run The Agent

 To take the easy route:

 - on Windows create the directory you wish to run in, conventionally `C:\agent`, copy the batch file `agent_start.bat` into that directory, open a command prompt in that directory and run `agent_start /?` for further instructions.
-You can then use the Windows Task Scheduler to have this batch file run at boot; if you want to avoid the irritating `Terminate batch job (Y/N)?` prompt when CTRL-C is pressed then append `< nul` to the end of the command-line, e.g. `agent_start.bat < nul`.
+You can then use the Windows Task Scheduler to have this batch file run at boot; if you want to avoid the irritating `Terminate batch job (Y/N)?` prompt when CTRL-C is pressed then append `< nul` to the end of the command-line, e.g. `agent_start.bat < nul`.  note that, when run by the Windows Task Scheduler, no debug output is visible locally on the agent and hence you may wish to just run `agent_start.bat < nul` at a command prompt (with Administrator privileges) while performing initial testing.

 - on Linux TODO.